navattic.identify({ email: user.email })

 Understanding the impact of your proposals is essential for growth.
 When you track your RFX process, you move from being reactive to proactive.
 Instead of just putting out fires, you can identify trends, refine your content, and allocate resources more effectively.
 This is where having the right tools makes all the difference.
 An AI-powered platform doesn’t just help you respond faster; it gives you the insights needed to respond smarter by tracking your performance and highlighting areas for improvement.
 By analyzing your data, you can answer critical questions like: Which proposals take the longest?
 Which team members are overloaded?
 And which pieces of content contribute most to your wins?
 This level of insight transforms your response process from a cost center into a strategic advantage.

-KPIs Your Procurement Team Should Track
+What KPIs Should Your Procurement Team Track?

 Beyond the final win, several key performance indicators (KPIs) can tell you how healthy your response process is.
 Start by looking at your shortlist rate, which is the percentage of your submissions that make it to the next stage.
 This is a fantastic indicator of your proposal’s quality and initial impact.
 Another crucial metric is your response time—how long it takes your team to create and submit a proposal from start to finish.
 A shorter cycle time means your team is operating efficiently and can handle a higher volume of opportunities without burning out.
 Tracking these numbers helps you pinpoint exactly where you can make improvements.

-Measure Your Win Rates and Efficiency
+Track Your Win Rates and Team Efficiency

 The win rate is the ultimate bottom line: it’s the percentage of proposals that result in a signed contract.
 While it’s a simple and critical KPI, it doesn’t tell the whole story on its own.
 A high win rate is great, but what if you’re only responding to a handful of RFXs per quarter?
 The goal is to build a process that is both effective and efficient.
 By streamlining your workflow, you can respond to more qualified bids, which increases your total number of wins and your overall revenue.
 This is where an AI deal desk becomes invaluable, helping you manage a higher deal volume without letting quality slip.

-Keep an Eye on Timelines and Response Quality
+Monitor Project Timelines and Response Quality

 Speed and quality are the two pillars of a successful RFX strategy.
 Measuring your time to completion for each proposal helps you understand your team’s efficiency and capacity.
 Are certain types of questions slowing you down?
 Is content hard to find?
 These are the roadblocks that data can help you identify and remove.
 While quality can feel subjective, you can track it through your shortlist rate and by gathering feedback from prospects.
 Integrating your response software with your CRM makes it easier to track these metrics across the entire sales cycle, giving you a complete view of your performance from the first draft to the final decision.